 Our Gratitude Prompted Journal helps you examine what you are thankful for in your life more deeply.
 Gratitude journals have been shown to help alleviate anxiety by reminding you to focus on good things in your everyday life.

-Some Questions, Quotes, and Activities Included Are:
+Questions, Quotes, and Activities

 • What affected your life for the better recently?